 - (a) The consolidated financial statements and notes of Nova Eye Medical Limited are in accordance with the Corporations Act 2001, including - i.
-Giving a true and fair view of its financial position as at 30 June 2023 and of its performance for the financial year ended on that date; and - ii.
-Complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) There are reasonable grounds to believe that Nova Eye Medical Limited will be able to pay its debts as and when they become due and payable.
+Giving a true and fair view of its financial position as at 30 June 2024 and of its performance for the financial year ended on that date; and - ii.
+Complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) There are reasonable grounds to believe that Nova Eye Medical Limited will be able to pay its debts as and when they become due and payable, and - (c) The consolidation entity disclosure statement on page 61 is true and correct.

-The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Managing Director and Chief Financial Officer for the financial year ended 30 June 2023.
+The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Managing Director and Chief Financial Officer for the financial year ended 30 June 2024.